-Taxpayers and their related parties, within the meaning of sections 267(b) and 707(b)(1), who apply the Final Regulations (as defined in the Explanation of Provisions) published concurrently in this issue of the Federal Register at XX F.R.
-XXXX to a taxable year beginning after December 31, 2017, and before 60 days after the final version of these Proposed Regulations is published in the Federal Register, may rely on the rules in §1.163(j)-2(b)(3)(iii) and (iv) of these Proposed Regulations for such taxable year, provided that taxpayers and their related parties consistently follow the rules of both §1.163(j)-2(b)(3)(iii) and (iv) for such taxable year and for each subsequent taxable year beginning before 60 days after the final version of these Proposed Regulations is published in the Federal Register.
-Taxpayers not applying the Final Regulations to taxable years beginning before [INSERT DATE 60 DAYS AFTER THE

-DATE TD XXXX IS PUBLISHED IN THE FEDERAL REGISTER] may not rely on the rules in §1.163(j)-2(b)(3)(iii) and (iv) of these Proposed Regulations for those taxable years.
-See also §1.163(j)-2(k)(2) of these Proposed Regulations.
+Taxpayers and their related parties, within the meaning of sections 267(b) and 707(b)(1), who apply the Final Regulations published elsewhere in this issue of the Federal Register to a taxable year beginning after December 31, 2017, and before 60 days after the Treasury Decision adopting these rules as final regulations is published in the Federal Register, may rely on the rules in § 1.163(j)-2(b)(3)(iii) and (iv) of these Proposed Regulations for such taxable year, provided that taxpayers and their related parties consistently follow the rules of both § 1.163(j)-2(b)(3)(iii) and (iv) for that taxable year and for each subsequent taxable year beginning before 60 days after the Treasury Decision adopting these rules as final regulations is published in the Federal Register.
+Taxpayers not applying the Final Regulations to taxable years beginning before November 13, 2020 may not rely on the rules in § 1.163(j)-2(b)(3)(iii) and (iv) of these Proposed Regulations for those taxable years.
+See also § 1.163(j)-2(k)(2) of these Proposed Regulations.